willdiep/dev-to-posts/062320-promises2.md

 ---
-title: Asynchronous JavaScript Using Promises Part 1
+title: Asynchronous JavaScript Using Promises Part 12
-published: true
+published: false
 ---

 In web development, asynchronous programming is notorious for being a challenging topic.